Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 2) Increasing resistance to change

-Around 70% of digital transformation projects fail due to enterprise employees' lack of cooperation or dynamic response.
+Around 70% of digital enterprise transformation projects fail due to enterprise employees' lack of cooperation or dynamic response.
 However, organizational resistance isn't the reason for such projects failing.
 It's actually the symptom of an enterprise in need of digital transformation—and when companies fail to implement change, it means that they hadn't addressed this symptom until it was too late.

 The challenges of tomorrow will always be different from the challenges of today.
 A business needs to change and adapt—otherwise, it will collapse.
 This is why it must always be prepared to introduce and implement changes at a very dynamic pace.

 Accordingly, when even the slightest change—whether introducing a new client support routine or a new service–is met with a lack of response, it's a sign that your enterprise lacks change management.
-Enterprise digital transformation aims to introduce new standards and flows, helping organizations respond and adapt dynamically and keep all departments included.
+Digital enterprise transformation aims to introduce new standards and flows, helping organizations respond and adapt dynamically and keep all departments included.
 For that reason, when you observe a continuous lack of growth and negative reaction to even minor innovations, you shouldn't give in to it—you need to oppose it and tackle it before it can affect your company's chances at growth.

 3) Poor cross-functional synergy